Darifenacin

 Darifenacin (trade name Enablex in United States and Canada, Emselex in the European Union) is a medication used to treat urinary incontinence due to an overactive bladder.
 It was discovered by scientists at the Pfizer research site in Sandwich, UK under the identifier UK-88,525 and used to be marketed by Novartis.
 In 2010, the US rights were sold to Warner Chilcott for US$400 million.

 Adverse effects

 Darifenacin should not be used in people with urinary retention.
 Anticholinergic agents, such as darifenacin, may also produce constipation and blurred vision.
 Heat prostration (due to decreased sweating) can occur when anticholinergics such as darifenacin are used in a hot environment.

 Medical uses

-Darifenacin is indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency and frequency in adults.
-It may also be recommended with an alpha blocker to help provide symptomatic benefit for overactive bladder and obstructive symptoms such as likely associated with benign prostatic hypertrophy.
+Darifenacin is indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency in adults.
+It may also be recommended with an alpha blocker to help provide symptomatic benefit for overactive bladder and obstructive symptoms such as those likely associated with benign prostatic hyperplasia.